ansemin/Doc2Md/README.md

 ### 4. Access the Web UI

-Once the server starts, open your browser and go to:
+After the server starts, open your browser and go to:
 ```
 http://localhost:7860
 ```
-You should see the Gradio interface.
+You will see the Gradio interface.
 From there, you can:

-1. **Upload** a PDF file.
+1. Upload a PDF file.
-2. **Select** a conversion method (e.g., “PyPdfium with OCR”).
+2. Select a conversion method (e.g., “PyPdfium with OCR”).
-3. **Convert** to view or download your chosen format.
+3. Convert to view or download your chosen format.
-4. **Use the chat interface** to interact with the document’s content.
+4. Use the chat interface to interact with the document’s content.

 ---

 ## Example Walkthrough

-Below is a quick demonstration of the typical workflow:

 ```bash
 # Step 1: Clone the repo (example path)